23Skidoo/snap-website/snaplets/heist/templates/docs/tutorials/snaplets-design.md

 decision.
 But the splice functions are more problematic since they are the ones that actually use TemplateState's monad parameter.

-You will also notice that the Heist snaplet includes a HasHeist type class.
+You will also notice that the `Heist` snaplet includes a `HasHeist` type class.
-Normally to use snaplets, you must "call" them using with or withTop, passing the lens to the desired snaplet.
+Normally to use snaplets, you must "call" them using `with` or `withTop`, passing the lens to the desired snaplet.
 This is useful because it allows you to have multiple instances of the same snaplet.
 However, there may be times when you know you will only ever need a single instance of a particular snaplet and you'd like to avoid the need to manually change the context every time.

 This is where type classes are useful.
-The HasHeist type class essentially defines some global compile-time state associating a particular lens to be used for calls to Heist within a particular type.
-To use Heist, just define a HasHeist instance for your application or snaplet type and all the Heist API functions will work without needing with.
-Your HasHeist instance will look something like this:
+The `HasHeist` type class essentially defines some global compile-time state associating a particular lens to be used for calls to Heist within a particular type.
+To use Heist, just define a `HasHeist` instance for your application or snaplet type and all the Heist API functions will work without needing with.
+Your `HasHeist` instance will look something like this:

     instance HasHeist App where
         heistLens = subSnaplet heist

-The call to subSnaplet is required because HasHeist needs a `Lens (Snaplet v) (Snaplet (Heist b))` instead of the lens `Lens v (Snaplet (Heist b))` that you will get from mkLabels.
+The call to `subSnaplet` is required because `HasHeist` needs a `Lens (Snaplet v) (Snaplet (Heist b))` instead of the lens `Lens v (Snaplet (Heist b))` that you will get from `mkLabels`.